RealMarco/RoboticGraspingSimulation/README.md

 To be updated

 ## Citing
 The GR-ConvNet used in this software is proposed and described in the paper *[Antipodal Robotic Grasping using Generative Residual Convolutional Neural Network](https://arxiv.org/abs/1909.04810)* and its [GitHub respiratory](https://github.com/skumra/robotic-grasping).
-Plz cite Kumra's paper if you are using this Deep Learning model.
+Plz cite Kumra's paper if you are using that Deep Learning model.

 If you are using this Robotic Grasping Simulation code, please add the following citation to your publication:
 ```